URGENT CARE

 Lost Crown

 If a crown comes off, apply a small amount of clove oil to ease sensitivity.
-You can temporarily reattach it using dental cement or toothpaste until it is secured again.
+Temporarily reattach it with dental cement or toothpaste until treated.

 Child holding a recently lost tooth, mouth open, showing gap and other teeth.